Autonomous system (Internet)

 The number of unique autonomous networks in the routing system of the Internet exceeded 5,000 in 1999, 30,000 in late 2008, 35,000 in mid-2010, 42,000 in late 2012, 54,000 in mid-2016 and 60,000 in early 2018.

-The number of allocated ASNs exceeded 100,000 as of March 2021.
+By December 2020, the number of allocated ASNs exceeded 100,000.
+As of 2025, there are roughly 120,000 allocated ASNs.

 Assignment

-AS numbers are assigned in blocks by Internet Assigned Numbers Authority (IANA) to regional Internet registries (RIRs).
+ASNs are assigned in blocks by Internet Assigned Numbers Authority (IANA) to regional Internet registries (RIRs).
 The appropriate RIR then assigns ASNs to entities within its designated area from the block assigned by IANA.
 Entities wishing to receive an ASN must complete the application process of their RIR, LIR or upstream service provider and be approved before being assigned an ASN.
 Current IANA ASN assignments to RIRs can be found on the IANA website.
 RIRs, as part of NRO, can revoke AS numbers as part of their Internet governance abilities.

 There are other sources for more specific data: